|Homepage:||Click to visit|

 Students who do not elect to pursue an internship or who do not find a suitable position within a reasonable amount of time may pursue an independent study project.
 The focus of the student's project will be set in collaboration with a faculty advisor from Dickinson and the student can use the vast resources of Baruch College and New York City to support his or her research.

 All students accepted to the program, regardless of whether or not they plan to conduct an internship or complete an independent study project, will be required to attend workshops run by the Career Center.
 Workshops will assist students in building networking and interviewing skills, provide resumé reviews and offer general career search advice.

 For U.S. passport-holders, there is no visa process to study within the United States.

-For international studnets: you will need to update Gwen Moore and Jackie Wong with your new address in New York and inquire about Curricular Practical Training (CPT) options for your internship.
+For international studnets: you will need to update Marlee Meikrantz and Jackie Wong with your new address in New York and inquire about Curricular Practical Training (CPT) options for your internship.
 You will also need to make sure that your I-20 has an up-to-date travel signature on the third page.